Albatross: An optimistic consensus algorithm: Protocol Specification

-In Albatross the entire validator list is changed every epoch.
-The random seed present in every block, which we will use to select the new set, is a BLS signature and, hence, an elliptic curve point.
-We denote that point by $S$.
+In Albatross, a new list of $n$ \glspl{elected-validator} is chosen at the end of every epoch.
+We refer to the positions of this list as \emph{\glspl{slot}}.
+The probability of being chosen for a slot is proportional to the total stake of a validator, which consists of its own and all its delegated stake.
+A validator can be selected for more than one slot.

-To select the new validator list, we start by getting the addresses and the corresponding deposit amount of every potential validator.
-Then, we order the addresses in a deterministic way (for example, by lexicographic order).
-Lastly, we map the ordered addresses to their deposit amount, such that the deposit amount represents a range.
-For example, if there are 10 tokens staked by $\textit{A}_1$, 50 tokens by $\textit{A}_2$ and 15 tokens by $\textit{A}_3$, then the mapping would be the one shown in table \ref{table1}.
+We start by getting the addresses and the corresponding total stake of every active validator.
+An active validator is one who is eligible to receive slots for block production and is marked as active.
+Then, we order the addresses deterministically (for example, by lexicographic order).
+Lastly, we map the ordered addresses to their total stake, such that the amount represents a range.
+For example, if there are 10 tokens staked by $\textit{A}_1$, 50 tokens by $\textit{A}_2$, and 15 tokens by $\textit{A}_3$, then the mapping would be the one shown in \autoref{table:stake}.

-With this mapping, we can now run \textbf{Algorithm~\ref{algorithm1}} to select the new validator list~\footnote{This way of selecting a validator list is only illustrative, and so is purposefully simple and naive.
-There are many algorithms that can be used to sample from a discrete distribution, several of which are more efficient than the one showed here.}.